Lozik/BeloConfigBundle/README.md

 Step 4: Update database
 -------------------------

-To update the database, open a command console, enter your project directory and execute the following command:
+Finally, to update the database, open a command console, enter your project directory and execute the following command:
 ```bash
 $ php app/console doctrine:schema:update --dump-sql